Jampierre/FEE/README.md

 # Project `Determination of relevant features for classification of success and failure of percutaneous coronary intervention`

 # Descrição Resumida do Projeto
-O projeto tem como intuito identificar quais informações são mais relevantes para determinar um fracasso clínico após uma cirurgia cardíaca, além de realizar a própria predição de sucesso ou fracasso.
-No pré-operatório e durante o próprio procedimento são coletadas uma série de informações, desde dados cadastrais dos pacientes até os medicamentos utilizados no processo ou complicações durante a cirurgia.
-Com base nessas informações coletadas até o final do procedimento,este projeto se dedica a realizar análises que fornecerão não apenas a predição, mas sobretudo insights que guiem médicos em seu ofício.
+O projeto tem como intuito identificar quais informações são mais relevantes para determinar um fracasso clínico após uma intervenção coronária percutânea (cateterismo), além de realizar a própria predição de sucesso ou fracasso.
+No pré-operatório e durante o próprio procedimento são coletadas uma série de informações, desde dados cadastrais dos pacientes até os medicamentos utilizados no processo ou mesmo complicações durante a cirurgia.
+Com base nessas informações coletadas até o final do procedimento este projeto se dedica a realizar análises que fornecerão não apenas a predição, mas sobretudo insights que guiem médicos em seu ofício.

 # Abstract in English
-The project aims to identify which information is most relevant to determine a clinical failure after cardiac surgery, in addition to making its own prediction of success or failure.
+The project aims to identify which information is most relevant to determine a clinical failure after percutaneous coronary intervention, in addition to making its own prediction of success or failure.
 In the preoperative period and during the procedure itself, some information is collected, from the patient's registration data to the medications used in the process or complications during the surgery.
 Based on this information collected until the end of the procedure, this project is dedicated to conducting analyzes that will provide not only forecasts, but, above all, insights that guide doctors in their day by day.

 # Equipe
 * `Danielle Lanzarini Pinto` - `116559`